Erik-s-Foxpack/cubeempireserver/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Создайте баг-репорт чтобы помочь серверу!
+about: Create a bug report to help your server!
 title: ''
 labels: ''
 assignees: ''

 ---

-## Опишите баг
+## Describe the bug
-Понятное и лаконичное описание бага.
+Short, but full description of bug.
-Сюда же добавьте информацию о том, какой мод мог вызвать баг, если таковая имеется.
+Additionally, write info on what mod provoked this bug.

-## Как воспроизвести
+## Reproducing
-Шаги к воспроизведению бага:
+Steps to reproduce this bug:
-1. Пойти к '...'
+1. Walk to '...'
-2. Нажать на '....'
+2. Click the '....'
-3. Прыгнуть в '....'
+3. Jump in '....'
-4. Произошёл баг
+4. Bug happened!

-## Ожидаемое поведение
+## Expected behaviour
-Понятное и лаконичное описание того что должно было случиться.
+Short, but full description of what should've happened.

-## Скриншоты/видео
+## Screenshots/videos
-Если возможно, добавьте сюда скриншоты и/или видео с багом.
+If possible, attach screenshots and/or videos with bug captured on them here.
-Не забудьте отметить или описать что конкретно подвержено девиантному поведению. Или кто.
+Don't forget to specify what exactly is showing the deviant behaviour, Or who.

-## Информация об устройстве
+## Hardware info
- - Версия ОС: [e.g. MacOS 13.3, Windows 11 22H2]
+ - OS version: [e.g. MacOS 13.3, Windows 11 22H2]
- - Какой лаунчер: [e.g. License, Pirate]
+ - КWhich launcher: [e.g. License, Custom]
- - Версия игры + модлоадер: [e.g. 1.19.2 + Forge]
+ - Gamer version + modloader: [e.g. 1.19.2 + Forge]
- - Сервер на котором играете: [e.g. 1.16.5 "Городские приключения"]
+ - Server on which you plat: [e.g. 1.12.2 "Minecraft 2: Electric boogaloo"]
- - Шейдеры: [e.g. Complimentary: Reimagined v2.0]
+ - Shaders: [e.g. Complimentary: Reimagined v2.0]

-## Дополнительная информация
+## Additional info
-Добавьте любую дополнительную информацию о баге сюда.
+Add any additional info on bug here.